 What is Proximity Sensors?

 These sensors are used to detect the presence of any object without the need for any physical contact.
 Electromagnetic radiation is emitted and checks for the changes in the field of the object and the signal.
 Wilfried Gehl, Walter Pepperl and Ludwig Fuchs invented the first proximity sensor.
 These are used in parking lots, mobile phones, conveyor systems, and many other places.
 The three types of proximity sensors are magnetic type, capacitance type and high-frequency oscillation type sensors.
-The principle is based on the coil and oscillator to create an electromagnetic field in the surroundings of the sensing surface.
+The principle is based on the coil and oscillator to create an electromagnetic field in the sensing surface’s surroundings.

 Top 6 Types of Proximity Sensors